cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

 By default a ``srun`` will reserve 1 CPU and just under 15 GB of ram per CPU.
 Should your job require more CPUs, then you can request them using the ``-c`` or ``--cpus-per-task`` options.
-The following runs a task with 8 CPUs and 8 * 15 = 120 gigabytes of RAM:
+The following runs a task with 8 CPUs, and is automatically assigned 8 * 15 ~= 120 gigabytes of
+RAM:

 .. code::